 - These population projections were conducted in 2008.
 See Pew Research Social & Demographic Trends project “U.S. Population Projections: 2005-2050,” February 2008.
 The population projections will be updated later this year. ↩

 - Comparisons between today’s second generation and their parents’ generation at a similar stage in life would require longitudinal data that extends over a long period of time.
 This report is a current cross-sectional snapshot of today’s adult first and second generations, many of whom are not each other’s parents or children. ↩

 - The 36% share of births to unmarried mothers shown here differs from the 41% figure published by the National Center for Health Statistics (NCHS) for 2010.
 There are two main reason for this: 1) while the NCHS records maternal marital status at the time of the birth, the CPS records marital status at the time of the survey, which may be up to a year after the birth, by which time some new mothers will have married, and 2) the number here is based upon a combined sample of Current Population Survey data that extends back to 2004, when the prevalence of nonmarital fertility was lower. ↩

-- Pew Social & Demographic Trends project, “Immigrant Women Lead Recent Drop in U.S. Births and Birth Rates,” November 2012. ↩
+- See Pew Research Center Social & Demographic Trends project “Immigrant Women Lead Recent Drop in U.S. Births and Birth Rates,” November 2012. ↩

 - The roughly 44 million immigrants who arrived from 1965 to 2011 includes both legal and unauthorized immigrants in the total U.S. population.
 This figure is higher than the number of immigrants currently in the U.S. population because some immigrants have left the U.S. and others are no longer living. ↩

 - For more, see Pew Research Center report “The Rise of Asian Americans,” June 2012, and Pew Hispanic Center report “The 10 Largest Hispanic Origin Groups: Characteristics, Rankings, Top Counties,” June 2012. ↩